 Last but not least, there is this idea that marijuana is helpful with mood disorders.
 I disagree, and feel just like alcohol at the time of use, your mood may feel better, calmer, mellow, but 36-48 hours later, it will have a detrimental effect on your serotonin level.

 In the long run, you can begin to feel even worse.
 In my practice, I see adolescents presenting severe mental health issues, and yes there is one common denominator – they were all smoking weed!
 The Reason: Marijuana causes the the decline of the serotonin caused by the marijuana, which creates the onset or just exacerbated their problems.

 So, the issue of relaxation for your mood, deep breathing, meditation, exercise begins to surface.

-Then all your life events that have occurred since, the good, bad and the ugly.
-Start to see, just how your serotonin has been going up and down.
+Sit down and review your life events, and when you began feeling badly.
+This includes all the events, from the good, bad and the ugly.
+It will be easy to see, just how and when your your serotonin has been going up and down.

-Now, it has fallen too low, and if you don’t raise it soon, your symptoms will exacerbate and you are on a crash course.
+Please understand, once it falls too low, these mental health symptoms are triggered.
+If you don’t raise it soon, your symptoms will exacerbate faster and you are now on a crash course.

 It is just that simple.

 Wellotonin has the means to naturally raise your serotonin and be that “air bag”.